US News & World Report named Morristown Medical Center a high performing hospital in lung cancer surgery.

-Carol G. Simon Cancer Center is home to the largest thoracic surgical program in the state.
-Our Multidisciplinary Thoracic Tumor Program at Morristown Medical Center and Overlook Medical Center offers a range of advanced treatment services for thoracic cancers, including:
+Atlantic Health System Cancer Care is home to the largest thoracic surgical program in the state, offering a range of advanced treatment services for lung and thoracic cancers.

-- Esophageal stenting – During this procedure, a stent is inserted to help improve patients’ ability to breath and eat.
+- – During this procedure, a stent is inserted to help improve patients’ ability to breath and eat.

 Our physicians are active in major clinical trials for new drug therapies, devices and procedures to treat thoracic cancer.
 We are currently enrolled in a clinical trial designed to determine the effects of chemotherapy and radiation before and after surgery for the treatment of esophageal cancer using novel targeted anti-cancer drugs.
 Participation in most clinical trials is provided free of charge to the patient.